Mighty Networks vs Kajabi Comparison

-When it comes to membership and LMS software, the marketplace can be overwhelming.
+When it comes to online membership and course software, the marketplace can be overwhelming.

-It's hard to find a membership site solution that is going to flex and work with you and your business and not limit your functionality.
+It's hard to find a solution that is going to grow with you, and not limit your functionality.

 When we couldn't find a solution that would do what we needed, we dusted off our Software Engineering chops and developed AccessAlly.